When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 #2: What Is the Current Housing Market Like?

-What is the current housing market?
-Hot?
+Is it hot?
 Cold?
-Do you expect a good return on your home sale?
+Do you expect a good return on the sale of your home?

-Before listing your home, these are things to consider.
+Before listing your home, look at the housing market for your area.
 A hot housing market can lead to a good return on your investment.
-On the other hand, a cold housing market can lead to a poor return on your investment.
+If the market is cold, you may lose money.

-If you’re considering putting your house on the market, it is always a good idea to meet with a trusted local realtor who can discuss with you the best way to go about selling your home.
+If you’re considering putting your house on the market, meet with a trusted local realtor who can discuss the best way to sell your home.

 #3: Can You Still Move Around Your House Freely?

 Many dangers can exist in a house.
-For example, porch stoops, basement stairs, and other home features can become challenging — and irritating obstacles — for homeowners to navigate as they age.
+For example, porch stoops, basement stairs, and other home features can become challenging for homeowners to navigate as they age.

-For aging adults who have lost a little of their sense of balance, there may be a higher risk of tripping and falling on an upturned rug or a wet floor.
+For aging adults with challenges with their sense of balance, there may be a higher risk of tripping and falling on an upturned rug or a wet floor.

 Safety should be a top concern for any senior wondering if they should sell their home.